 Recovering from the whiplash change of direction, we see Bevy and a group of 1970s people in a suburban living room.
 Bevy is talking about a case to them.
 Bevy is a housewife who believes that anyone can be a psychic detective, and has a group that helps her investigations.
 Nimoy tells us that they are ‘so effective’ that they’ve been given PI licenses.
 I only know a little about PI licensing in the States, but enough to know that being an ‘effective investigator’ isn’t a precondition for a license.

-We look at some of Bevy's cases, beginning with the search for a missing housewife in 1971.
-We're told the details of the disappearance, and told that police were baffled.
+We look at some of Bevy’s cases, beginning with the search for a missing housewife in 1971.
+We’re told the details of the disappearance, and told that police were baffled.
 Then Bevy Jaegers contacted a newspaper and told a 1970s era editor with her hunch.
-The editor -- who looks like he's taking some time out from yelling at Karl Kolchak or possibly demanding pictures of Spider-Man -- says that Bevy said that the missing woman's car would be found by a large body of water.
+The editor — who looks like he’s taking some time out from yelling at Karl Kolchak or possibly demanding pictures of Spider-Man — says that Bevy told him that the missing woman’s car would be found by a large body of water.

 It’s funny.
 When he said ‘body of water’, I started picturing a lake.
 Turns out the car was found by the Gulf of Mexico.
 Either I’m a lousy psychic, or ‘large body of water’ is a vague description.
 Hell, maybe both, why not.
 Anyway, Bevy got to go out and sit in the car.
 A cop describes watching the event.
 Bevy seemed to go into a trance, and described some of the images she saw.
 Bevy went looking for a location that matched her impressions.
 There’s a nicely crappy re-enactment of her search, guided by ‘an inexplicable force’.